 Best in-wall and ceiling surround sound speaker systems

-Our top five choices for an elite, clutter-free home theatre
+Our top choices for an elite, clutter-free home theatre

 Before I moved into my house, I installed in-wall speakers as part of my surround sound system.
 My family loves how our home theater sounds!
 The best part?
 There are no bulky speakers or pesky wires cluttering up the floor.